15th EASA Biennial Conference

 All convenors and presenters must be members of EASA (during 2018), and have paid their subscription before the conference.
 Signing up for the membership and paying the membership fee is a separate process from conference registration.
 So please attend to that now, by visiting the EASA membership page here.
 N.B.
 If you are a former member of EASA but your membership has lapsed, please log in to Cocoa to request a membership renewal.
 Please do not make another application for membership!

-Early Bird registration is now open and ends at 23:59 (CEST) on 15 June.
+Registration remains open.
 To plan your stay in Stockholm, have a look at the accommodation page and the location page which has a map of venues and accommodation locations, and travel links.
-The panel timetable will go online on 23 May.
+Also view the panel timetable.

 The calls are all over: 1625 papers and 37 labs were submitted;